OFS/ofs.github.io/docs/hw/n6001/dev_guides/hps_dev/hps_developer_ug.md

     1. `quartus_sign` tool
     2. OPAE `PACSign` tool

 Signing with PACSign ensures the security of the BMC RSU update process to the flash, and requires a compatible binary file.
-Quartus signing provides ensures security when the bitstream is configured through the SDM into the Intel Agilex FPGA device using Vendor Authorized Boot.
+Quartus signing provides ensures security when the bitstream is configured through the SDM into the Agilex™ FPGA device using Vendor Authorized Boot.

 Vendor Authorized Bootloader (VAB) considers the SDM as a trusted root entity such that when firmware is authenticated and booted and is running on the SDM with dedicated crypto HW IP blocks, it is considered a trusted entity.
 As such it is trusted to perform the authentication and authorization steps for subsequent bitstreams.